saitejahub/Fraud-Transactions-Analysis-Dashboard/README.md

 # Analysis and Findings
 - # Fraud Transaction Increase
-During the course of this project, we observed a noteworthy 13% increase in fraud transaction percentages.
+During the course of this project, I observed a noteworthy 13% increase in fraud transaction percentages.
 This finding underscores the importance of understanding and mitigating fraud risks in financial transactions.

 - # Correlation with Unemployment Data
-By correlating transaction data with unemployment data, we gained valuable insights into the interplay between economic conditions and financial risks.
+By correlating transaction data with unemployment data, I gained valuable insights into the interplay between economic conditions and financial risks.
 This analysis provides a deeper understanding of the factors contributing to credit and fraud risks.